What You Need to Know When Offering COBRA Continuation Coverage

 1. You notify your COBRA administrator of new qualified beneficiaries

 When one of your employees experiences a qualifying event, you have 30 days to notify your COBRA administrator of the change in that employee’s status.
 A qualified beneficiary is an individual covered by your group health plan the day prior to their qualifying event.
 That means a qualified beneficiary can be:

 2. Your COBRA administrator mails Specific Rights Notices to qualified beneficiaries

 Within 14 days of receiving notice of the qualifying event, your plan administrator must mail a Specific Rights Notice (SRN) to the individual who is now eligible for COBRA.
 With a 14-day turnaround, it’s important to have a plan administrator who uses innovative integrations to improve efficiency and reduce the risk for human error.

-3. Qualified beneficiary chooses whether or not to elect for COBRA continuation coverage
+3. Qualified beneficiary chooses whether or not to elect for COBRA

 4. Notify members of upcoming open enrollments

 The first three steps complete COBRA continuation coverage enrollment for new qualified beneficiaries.
 But communication is ongoing since a qualified beneficiary could be on coverage for up to 18 months (depending on the qualifying event that’s occurred).
 That means an individual could go through multiple open enrollments while on COBRA.

 Your plan administrator needs to communicate changes to all qualified beneficiaries during open enrollment.
 Depending on the type of enrollment, a qualified beneficiary may or may not be required to re-elect continuation coverage.